 There is no one standard preparation before fine needle aspiration.
 You may be asked to take these preparations:

 Changes in medicines.
 Several days before the test, stop taking aspirin or other blood thinners.
-These include Plavix (clopidogrel) or brand-name versions of the generic drug warfarin.
-The brand names of warfarin are:
+These include clopidogrel (Plavix), warfarin (Coumadin or Jantoven), or one of the newer direct oral anticoagulants, such as apixaban (Eliquis) and dabigatran (Pradaxa).

 Changes in diet.
 Do not eat or drink anything for several hours before the procedure.